psu-epl/psu-epl.github.com/doc/equip/printer/form2/index.md

 ### Things to Remember Before You Print

-- Make sure the build plate is empty and clean (thing on top)
+- Make sure the build plate is empty and clean (the thing on top)
 - Make sure the tank vent is open (giant shampoo bottle thing in back)
 - Mark your print as "printing" in the queue
 - Attach a sticky note for the print to the front of the printer containing: